-- HY-BF1: VM Process Isolation Scheduling of VMs for execution, Management of the application processes running in VMs such as CPU and Memory Management, context switching between various processor states during the running of applications in VMs, etc. - HY-BF2: Devices Emulation & Access Control Emulating all Network and Storage (block) devices that are expected by different native drivers in VMs, mediating access to physical devices by different VMs - HY-BF3: Execution of Privileged Operations for Guest VMs Execution of certain operations invoked by Guest OSs by the hypervisor instead of being executed directly by the host hardware because of their privileged nature; applies to hypervisors that have implemented paravirtualization instead of full virtualization - HY-BF4: VM Lifecycle management All functions including creation and management of VM images, control of VM states (Start, Pause, Stop, etc.), VM migration, making snapshots, VM monitoring, and policy enforcement - HY-BF5: Management of hypervisor Defining some artifacts and setting values for various configuration parameters in hypervisor software modules including those for configuration of a Virtual Network inside the hypervisor and updates and patching to those modules.
+HY-BF1: VM Process Isolation - Scheduling of VMs for execution, Management of the application processes running in VMs such as CPU and Memory Management, context switching between various processor states during the running of applications in VMs, etc. In order to ensure VM process isolation, memory access from DMA capable devices needs to be under hypervisor control as well (e.g., via IOMMU).
+However, this function is considered under HY-BF2 since it pertains to devices mediation.

+HY-BF2: Devices Mediation & Access Control - making devices available to VMs (e.g., via emulation, para-virtualization, passthrough or self-virtualizing hardware devices) and controlling such as IDE drive, etc.).

+HY BF2: Devices Emulation & Access Control Emulating all Network and Storage (block) devices that are expected by different native drivers in VMs, mediating access to physical devices by different VMs which VMs are allowed to access which devices (e.g., Network Interface Card (NIC), storage device

+• HY-BF3: Direct Execution of Privileged Operations forcommands from Guest VMs - Execution of certain Operations Commands invoked by from Guest OSs are executed directly by the hypervisor instead of being executed directly by the host hardware because of their privileged nature; triggered through interrupts and context switching.
+This function applies to hypervisors that have implemented para_virtualization instead of full virtualization

+• HY-BF4: VM Lifecycle management - All functions including creation and management of VM images, control of VM states (Start, Pause, Stop, etc.), VM migration, making snapshots, VM monitoring, and policy enforcement

+HY-BF5: Management of hypervisor platform - Defining some artifacts and setting values for various configuration parameters in hypervisor software modules including those for configuration of a Virtual Network inside the hypervisor and updates and patching to those modules.